 This summary is intended to provide brief description of the expectations and requirements associated with the use of University of Toronto space (including meeting rooms and other physical spaces in which events and activities occur) and services (including web hosting facilities provided by the University).

-Groups which are recognized pursuant to the Policy on the Recognition of Campus Groups are independent organizations within the University of Toronto community.
+Groups which are recognized pursuant to the Policy on the Recognition of Student Groups are independent organizations within the University of Toronto community.

 The Policy specifically includes the following provisions:

-“In its relations with these organizations, the University is guided by a commitment to the right of University members to communicate and to discuss and explore all ideas, to organize groups for any lawful purpose, to move about the University and to use its facilities in any reasonable way, to distribute on campus, in a responsible way, published material provided that it is not unlawful, to hold meetings, to debate and to engage in peaceful demonstrations, and to freedom from discrimination on the basis of sex, race or religion.
+“In its relations with these organizations, the University is guided by a commitment to the right of University members to communicate and to discuss and explore all ideas, to organize groups for any lawful purpose, to move about the University and to use its facilities in any reasonable way, to distribute on campus, in a responsible way, published material provided that it is not unlawful, to hold meetings, to debate and to engage in peaceful demonstrations, and to freedom from discrimination.

-The very fact that recognized campus groups exist speaks to a central value of the University of Toronto.
-As an academic community, we have a fundamental commitment to the principles of freedom of inquiry, freedom of speech and freedom of association as articulated in the Statement on Freedom of Speech .
-In this context, various campus groups avail themselves of campus facilities and services for activities.
+The very fact that recognized student groups exist speaks to a central value of the University of Toronto.
+As an academic community, we have a fundamental commitment to the principles of freedom of inquiry, freedom of speech, and freedom of association, as articulated in the Statement on Freedom of Speech.
+In this context, various student groups avail themselves of campus facilities and services for activities.

 In addition to the general requirements mentioned above, use of particular services and facilities are subject to requirements delineated below.
 Failure to comply with these requirements may result in withdrawal of access to these services.